A guide to student overdrafts and how you can get one

 Key takeaways

-Student overdrafts are designed to offer a buffer for students during their studies
+Student overdrafts are designed to offer an interest-free buffer for students

 Apply as soon as your place at university or college is confirmed as autumn is a peak time for banks processing new accounts